fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 void multiplies(const likelihood<T,seq<Iseq...>>& a, const likelihood<T,seq<Iseq...>>& b)
 ```
-Fills up the array elements applying a mask to the first likelihood object array; the mask is obtained by comparing each element of the second likelihood object array with zero.
+Fill up the array elements applying a mask to the first likelihood object array; the mask is obtained by comparing each element of the second likelihood object array with zero.

 **Parameters**
 - `a` likelihood to be masked